-A Masters in Educational Leadership program could prepare leaders of today and tomorrow to face challenges with vision and purpose.
+A Masters in Educational Leadership programs could prepare leaders of today and tomorrow to face challenges with vision and purpose.
 As a field of study, educational leadership is one with many facets.

 Leaders might need to motivate and guide teachers, improve student outcomes and create and enact policies – not to mention use resources wisely.
 They also may need to have a solid grasp of organizational behavior.
 Masters in education leadership programs could entail courses that provide insight into these topics and more.
-As a learner, you could develop key skills and knowledge in areas as diverse as lesson design, school administration, school reform and evaluation.
+As a learner you could develop key skills and knowledge in areas as diverse as lesson design, school administration, school reform and evaluation.

-A Masters in Educational Leadership degree is a graduate degree that tackles advanced coursework and educational research in a specific subject to hone your expertise.
-Among Educational Leadership Masters programs there are several forms of degrees that might be awarded.
+Masters in Educational Leadership is a graduate degree that tackles advanced coursework and educational research in a specific subject to hone your expertise.
+Among Educational Leadership Masters programs there are several forms of degrees.
 The Master of Arts (MA), Master of Science (MS) and Master of Education (MEd) degrees are the most common.
 There are also universities that offer a Master of Business Administration (MBA) or Masters in Applied Psychology degree with a focus in school administration or organizational leadership.
-While programs vary, the typical Master of Educational Leadership program is a 30-credit master’s degree, which might be completed by some students in about 2-years of full time study.
+The Master of Educational Leadership program is typically a 30-credit master’s degree with an average completion length of 2-years of full time study.

 Essentially, each university defines its Masters of Education Leadership programs in their own way.
-You should always read their program details to see whether the courses meet your needs.
+Of course, you should always read their program details to see whether the courses meet your needs.
 Below are some general guidelines to use, if helpful, to inform your decisions.

 Whatever your focus, whether it is educational law and policy, community issues, or faculty leadership, a Masters of Education Leadership program may provide a dynamic course of study.

-Build a Professional Portfolio: Most programs go beyond courses in theory and research methods.
+- Build a Professional Portfolio: Most programs go beyond courses in theory and research methods.
 Students often get the chance to build authentic leadership experience as they observe and take part in administrative internships or a leadership project.

-Potentially Gain Skills of Principals or Administrative Leaders: Certain programs may be designed to position graduates to pursue principal or administrator licensure (assistant principal, principal, teacher leader, superintendent).
+- Potentially Gain Skills of Principals or Administrative Leaders: Certain programs may be designed to position graduates to pursue principal or administrator licensure (assistant principal, principal, teacher leader, superintendent).
 If this is your goal, see that the Master in Educational Leadership degree you choose meets administrative certification requirements in your state.

-Innovative Leadership: You might study the principles of educational leadership and work on your own leadership style.
+- Innovative Leadership: You might study the principles of educational leadership and work on your own leadership style.
 For instance, you might learn how to communicate effectively, lead ethically or build diversity.

-Collaboration: Students might study how to effectively work in teams, build a consensus, or inspire others in the creation of positive change for students and teachers.
+- Collaboration: Students might study how to effectively work in teams, build a consensus, or inspire others in the creation of positive change for students and teachers.

-Curriculum and Instruction: Students may evaluate and design curriculum and instruction to foster growth of all learners.
+- Curriculum and Instruction: Students may evaluate and design curriculum and instruction to foster growth of all learners.

-Management: Students might gain the ability to manage a safe and effective learning environment based on supervisory principles and research-based management styles.
+- Management: Students might gain the ability to manage a safe and effective learning environment based on supervisory principles and research-based management styles.

-Assessment: Some programs provide in-depth methods for how to assess other teachers, your students, or a course of study.
-You might also learn how to use data or technology in your strategies.
+- Assessment: Some programs provide in-depth methods for how to assess other teachers, your students, or a course of study.
+Additionally, you might also learn how to use data or technology in your strategies.

-Educational Research: Students often examine ways to improve education through quality data collection and analysis.
+- Educational Research: Students often examine ways to improve education through quality data collection and analysis.

-Applicants to most Master in Educational Leadership programs are presumed to have earned a bachelors degree from an accredited college or university.
+Applicants need to have earned a bachelor’s degree from an accredited college or university in most educational leadership masters programs.
 A bachelor of arts, bachelor of science, or bachelor of education are some examples.
 In some programs, a valid teaching license might be required to receive an extra administrative license.
-Requirements vary, so follow up with individual programs for details.
+Of course, requirements vary so follow up with individual programs and graduate schools for details.

 To choose a Masters in Educational Leadership program that aligns with your goals, you might specifically explore a focus in educational policy, educational research or student affairs.
-Expect degree requirements to vary.
+Indeed, expect degree requirements to vary.

 Below are some examples of the types of degrees you might find.
 The perfect degree for you should align with your career goals, personal interests and academic background.